Parable of the Wedding Feast

 The Parable of the Wedding Feast is one of the parables of Jesus and appears in the New Testament in Luke 14:7–14.
 It directly precedes the Parable of the Great Banquet in Luke 14:15–24.
 In the Gospel of Matthew, the parallel passage to the Gospel of Luke's Parable of the Great Banquet is also set as a wedding feast (Matthew 22:1–14).

 In New Testament times, a wedding was a very sacred and joyous thing.
 Some even lasted up to or more than a week.
 When Jesus told this parable, many people were able to understand the picture he was trying to create because he used a Jewish wedding – specifically, a Seudat Nissuin – as the setting of the story.

 Luke 14:11 says "Every one that exalteth himself shall be humbled; but he that humbleth himself shall be exalted"; this saying is also found in Luke 18:14 and Matthew 23:12.
 It is similar to Matthew 18:4.

 Narrative

 Commentary

+Bede notes that in practice, "not every one who exalts himself before men is abased; nor is he who humbleth himself in their sight, exalted by them".
+So the parable must be "understood typically".

 The German theologian Friedrich Justus Knecht (d.
 1921) gives the typical Catholic interpretation of this parable:

 Roger Baxter in his Meditations, reflects on this passage, writing: